A Rotation-Invariant Framework for Deep Point Cloud Analysis

 \subsection{Implementation Details}

 We implemented our network using TensorFlow~\cite{abadi2016tensorflow} and trained it for 200 epochs in all tasks.
 Adam optimizer~\cite{kingma2014adam} was used with a learning rate of 0.001 and a mini-batch size of six.
 To avoid over-fitting in the network training, we employed dropout~\cite{hinton2012improving} in our fully-connected layers and also augmented the input point clouds by random scaling and jittering.
 Also, we set $N_1 512$ and $N_2 128$, and followed~\cite{qi2017pointnet++} to capture multi-scale local regions with different $r$ and $K$ in each layer.
 Besides, we empirically set $P_s 10$ and $K_s 0.9K$ to balance the computing time and stability in finding the approximate geometric median.
-For details on the hyper-parameter settings (\ie, $r$, $K$, and $C$), please refer to the supplementary material.
+For details on the hyper-parameter settings (\ie, $r$, $K$, and $C$) and time report, please refer to the supplementary material.
 Our trained network model and code can be found on the GitHub project page\footnote{ {https://github.com/nini-lxz/Rotation-Invariant-Point-Cloud-Analysis}}.

-To evaluate the robustness of our network on inputs of arbitrary orientations, besides conventional data augmentation strategies by random scaling and jittering, we followed the settings in recent rotation-invariant methods~\cite{zhang2019rotation,chen2019clusternet} to train and test our network in three scenarios: (i) z/z (as a reference): train and test with rotation augmentation about azimuthal axis, (ii) z/SO3: train with azimuthal rotations and test with arbitrary rotations, and (iii) SO3/SO3: train and test with arbitrary rotations.
+To evaluate the robustness of our network on inputs of arbitrary orientations, we followed the settings in recent rotation-invariant methods~\cite{zhang2019rotation,chen2019clusternet} to train and test our network in three scenarios: (i) z/z (as a reference): train and test with rotation augmentation about azimuthal axis, (ii) z/SO3: train with azimuthal rotations and test with arbitrary rotations, and (iii) SO3/SO3: train and test both with arbitrary rotations.
 Overall, it is expected that an effective rotation-invariant approach should have {\em consistent performance\/} for all scenarios.
 In the followings, we evaluate the performance of our method against others, both quantitatively and qualitatively, on three tasks: shape classification (Section~\ref{subsec:classification}), part segmentation (Section~\ref{subsec:segmentation}), and shape retrieval (Section~\ref{subsec:retrieval}).
-Then, we show the network component analysis (Section~\ref{subsec:ablation}) and noise tolerance test (Section~\ref{subsec:noise}), and discuss the limitations (Section~\ref{sec:limit}).
+Then, we show the network component analysis (Section~\ref{subsec:ablation}), various robustness tests (Section~\ref{subsec:noise}), and discuss the limitations (Section~\ref{sec:limit}).